elab/jgit-buildnumber/README.md

     }
     apply plugin: 'jgit-buildnumber-gradle-plugin'

-The default working directory in the plugin is ".", i.e current directory.
+The default working directory in the plugin is ".", i.e. current directory.
-If you wish to set a custom directory then the following should be added to your build.gradle (`projectDir` is just an example):
+If you wish to set a custom directory, the following should be added to your build.gradle (`projectDir` is just an example):

     task jGitBuildNumber_ExtractBuildNumber() {
        dir = projectDir;